savannahvi/learning-deep/ML-lecture2.md

 1. If you hit download, and track the actual link that is being used.
 2. Pause it
 3. right click the download record, you should get a long curl string It has the cookies / auth details.
 You can paste in the AWS.
 Then need to add a '-o filename.zip'.
-That should download very quickly
+That should download very quickly (you may need to delete the --2.0 if you get an error)

 ### Bulldozers